AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 ---
 # An example B2B project

-This article explains, through examples, how to set up, configure and report on B2B data in Customer Journey Analytics.
+This article explains how to set up, configure and report on profile (person) level based B2B data in Customer Journey Analytics.

 ## Connection

 Define your connection to include all relevant B2B datasets from Experience Platform.
-This includes the important lookup datasets required in a typical B2B setup within Experience Platform.
-See [Add account-level data as a lookup dataset](b2b.md) for more information.
+Ensure you include and transform all relevant lookup datasets required for a typical B2B person-based reporting scenario.
+See [Transform B2B lookup datasets](/help/connections/transform-datasets-b2b-lookups.md) for more information.

 Datasets you can consider to add to your connection: